-The OU appoints External Examiners for two main reasons: to benefit from direct experience of relevant standards in other universities, and to subject its examining methods and processes to external assessment.
+The OU appoints External Examiners for two main reasons: to benefit from direct experience of relevant standards in other universities, and; to subject its examining methods and processes to external assessment.

-The role of External Examiners appointed by the OU for a validated programme or group of modules, is to ensure that justice is done to the individual student and that the standard of the OU's validated awards is maintained.
-To carry out these responsibilities, External Examiners must:
+The role of External Examiners appointed by the OU for a validated programme or group of modules is to ensure that justice is done to the individual student and that the standard of the OU's validated awards is maintained.
+In order to carry out these responsibilities, External Examiners must:

-- Be able to judge students impartially based on the work submitted for assessment without being influenced by previous association with the programme, the staff or any of the students. - Be able to compare the performance of students with that of their peers undertaking comparable programmes of higher education in the UK and in the light of subject benchmarks and qualification descriptors, as appropriate. - Moderate and approve the final draft of each examination paper, end-of-module component, and reassessment task together with the related marking scheme or notes for the guidance of markers.
-This activity should include scrutinising the form and content of examination papers, coursework and other assessments that count towards the award in such a way as to enable the External Examiners to judge whether students have fulfilled the aims and learning outcomes of the programme and reached the required standard.
-This activity should include alternative assessments and adjustments made for students with declared disabilities or impairments, in order to ensure that all students will be assessed fairly in relation to the programme syllabus and regulations. - Be consulted about and agree to any proposed changes to the approved assessment regulations or assessment strategy which will directly affect students currently on a programme. - Have access to all assessed work and see samples of the work of students proposed for each category of award and for failure, in order to ensure that assessment criteria have been interpreted correctly and that there is parity of assessment across the cohort. - Consider the reliability of the mode of monitoring the marks of module assessments and the final end-of-module component (e.g., examination) and report to the Board of Examiners on such revisions as they consider necessary. - Have the right to moderate the marks awarded by internal examiners where this is within the regulations for the programme and does not bias the overall assessment or cause unfairness to individual candidates. - After consultation with the University, have the right to meet students and, where appropriate, conduct a viva voce examination of any candidate. - Ensure that the assessments are conducted in accordance with the approved programme regulations. - Attend the meetings of the Board of Examiners at which decisions on recommendations for award are made and ensure that those recommendations have been reached by means in accordance with the OU's requirements and normal practice in UK higher education. - Participate as required in any review of decisions about individual students' awards taken during the examiner's period of office. - Report back to the OU and the partner institution on student performance and academic standards as well as on the effectiveness of the assessments and any lessons to be drawn from them. - Report in confidence to the OU's Vice-Chancellor on any matters of serious concern arising from the assessments which put at risk the standard of the OU's validated award.
+- be able to judge students impartially on the basis of the work submitted for assessment without being influenced by previous association with the programme, the staff or any of the students; - be able to compare the performance of students with that of their peers undertaking comparable programmes of higher education in the UK and in the light of subject benchmarks and qualification descriptors, as appropriate; - moderate and approve the final draft of each examination paper or end-of-module component together with the related marking scheme or notes for the guidance of markers.
+This activity should include scrutinising the form and content of examination papers, coursework and other assessments (including assessment drafted for resit/retake opportunities), that count towards the award in such a way as to enable the External Examiners to judge whether students have fulfilled the aims and learning outcomes of the programme and reached the required standard.
+This activity

+- should include alternative assessments and adjustments made for students with declared disabilities or impairments, in order to ensure that all students will be assessed fairly in relation to the programme syllabus and regulations; - be consulted about and agree to any proposed changes to the approved assessment regulations or assessment strategy which will directly affect students currently on a programme; - have access to all assessed work, and see samples of the work of students proposed for each category of award and for failure, in order to ensure that assessment criteria have been interpreted correctly and that there is parity of assessment across the cohort; - consider the reliability of the mode of monitoring the marks of module assessments and the final end-of-module component (e.g. examination) and report to the Board of Examiners on such revisions as they consider necessary; - have the right to moderate the marks awarded by internal examiners where this is within the regulations for the programme and does not bias the overall assessment or cause unfairness to individual candidates; - After consultation with the Partner have the right to meet students and, where appropriate, conduct a viva voce examination of any candidate; - ensure that the assessments are conducted in accordance with the approved programme regulations; - attend the meetings of the Board of Examiners at which decisions on recommendations for award are made and ensure that those recommendations have been reached by means in accordance with the OU's requirements and normal practice in UK higher education; - participate as required in any review of decisions about individual students' awards taken during the examiner's period of office; - report back to the OU and the partner institution on student performance and academic standards as well as on the effectiveness of the assessments and any lessons to be drawn from them; - report in confidence to the OU's Vice-Chancellor on any matters of serious concern arising from the assessments which put at risk the standard of the OU's validated award.